johannest/loadtestdriver/README.md

 </dependency>
 ```

-### Allow remote access of your application server
-Verify that your application server works in your browser with your local IP address such as 192.168.12.3:8080.
-It is **not** enough that it works in `localhost:8080` or `127.0.0.1:8080`.
-For example, in case of WildFly you can use command line parameter `-b 0.0.0.0` (https://bgasparotto.com/enable-wildfly-remote-access/)

-### Use LoadTestDriver instead of e.g. ChromeDriver in your TestBench test's setup method
+### Use LoadTestDriver instead of e.g. ChromeDriver in your TestBench test's setup method.
+It recommended to store reference to the driver instance to make it easy to access the API of the driver.
 ```
 @Before
 public void setUp() throws Exception {